esthercrs/template_R/README.md

 ## Credits

+This project was developed by:
+- **Your Name**: [Your website or GitHub profile link]
+- **Your Institution**: [Institution name]

+Special thanks to:
+- Tools and libraries: [List of tools, e.g., R, ggplot2]
+- Funding: [Source of funding, e.g., Grant XYZ]
+- Collaborators: [People or teams that contributed indirectly]

 ## Contributions

 We welcome contributions to the project.
 If such case you can do one of the following: